Skip to main content

 The Duty to Take Possession

 A personal representative is not just authorized to take control of estate property.
 They are required to do so.
-This includes collecting financial accounts, securing personal property, and managing real estate until the estate is ready for distribution.
+This includes collecting bank accounts, securing personal property, and managing real estate until the estate is ready for distribution.

 Except as otherwise provided by a decedent's will, every personal representative has a right to, and shall take possession or control of, the decedent's property, except that any real property or tangible personal property may be left with or surrendered to the person presumptively entitled to it unless or until, in the judgment of the personal representative, possession of the property by the personal representative will be necessary for purposes of administration.